aurrelhebert/TSL-Adaptor/README.md

 ## License

-Agalon is released under a [3-BSD clause license](./LICENSE).
+TSL-Adaptor is released under a [3-BSD clause license](./LICENSE).

 ## Get in touch

-If you have any questions or want to share about TSL or Agalon, we will be happy to answer on our [gitter](https://gitter.im/ovh/tsl).
+If you have any questions or want to share about TSL or TSL-Adaptor, we will be happy to answer on our [gitter](https://gitter.im/ovh/tsl).